 FCF monies can be used for the acquisition and/or rehabilitation of existing structures for rental use, including distressed or failed properties, or for the new construction of rental projects.
 Projects seeking FCF funds must be certified by DMH or DDS, and all units receiving FCF assistance must be occupied by clients of DMH or DDS.

-in general FCF Loans are structured as 30-year deferred payment loans at 0% interest with ten-year extensions available at DHCD’s discretion.
-DHCD may extend the loan period for an additional 10 years if the property continues to be used for DDS or DMH-approved purposes, and DHCD reserves the right to structure any FCF loan with an interest rate above 0%.
+in general FCF Loans are structured as 30-year deferred payment loans at 0% interest with ten-year extensions available at The Executive Office of Housing and Livable Communities' (EOHLC) discretion.
+EOHLC may extend the loan period for an additional 10 years if the property continues to be used for DDS or DMH-approved purposes, and EOHLC reserves the right to structure any FCF loan with an interest rate above 0%.
 Loans are subject to deed restrictions and title transfer agreements as provided for in loan documents, including a promissory note, mortgage and use restriction.

-Projects must be certified by DMH or DDS through DHCD’s pre-application process, and underwritten for feasibility by DHCD's technical assistance partner, the Community Development Economic Assistance Corporation (CEDAC).
+Projects must be certified by DMH or DDS through The Executive Office of Housing and Livable Communities' (EOHLC) pre-application process, and underwritten for feasibility by EOHLC's technical assistance partner, the Community Development Economic Assistance Corporation (CEDAC).
 Factors for consideration will include:

 - strength of overall concept